Does flour go bad is a very pertinent question; yes, it certainly does.

 Yes, healthy flour certainly has a shelf life, unlike the refined product that keeps for ever.

 Compare that with 3/4 pound of whole wheat flour in each loaf of low GI bread that I bake daily.
 That's 70 pounds in three months.
+We purchase two 50kg sacks of whole grain wheat directly from the farmer every year.

 We bought the grinder twenty years ago; it's definitely paid for itself many times over.
 Neither of us take any drugs or have any health issues, in our late sixties; but that's an anecdote of course of no real value.